 In what follows we first analyze the nine randomly selected 2.5-minute clips from each child to establish a baseline view of their speech environment, focusing on the effects of child age, time of day, household size, and number of speakers on the rate of target child-directed (TCDS) and other-directed speech (ODS).
 Next, we repeat these analyses, focusing instead only on the turn-taking clips to gain a view of the speech environment as it appears during the peak interactions for the day.
-This latter set of analyses may more closely mirror results from prior ethnographic work; ideas about how caregivers talk to children were based in part on the communicative behaviors that were on display during periods of interaction.
 Then as a first approximation of children’s linguistic development, we map a coarse trajectory of children’s use of babble, first words, and multi-word utterances.
 Finally, we wrap up by integrating our Panoramic-approach results with those from prior Close Study work, relating these findings to the larger literature on child-directed speech and its role in language development.

 Statistical models

-We conducted all analyses in R, using the glmmTMB package to run generalized linear mixed-effects regressions on our dependent measures (M. E. Brooks et al., 2017; R Core Team, 2019).
-We used ggplot2 to generate all plots (Wickham, 2016).
-The dataset and scripts used in this study can be found at URL_MASKED_FOR_REVIEW.
-As in previous work on child speech environment measures (Casillas et al., 2019), TCDS and ODS minutes per hour are naturally restricted to non-negative (0–infinity) values, causing the distributional variance of those measures to become positively skewed.
+We conducted all analyses in R, using the glmmTMB package to run generalized linear mixed-effects regressions (M. E. Brooks et al., 2017; R Core Team, 2019) and ggplot2 to generate figures (Wickham, 2016).
+This data and analysis are stored at URL_MASKED_FOR_REVIEW.
+TCDS and ODS minutes per hour are naturally restricted to non-negative (0–infinity) values, causing the distributional variance of those measures to become positively skewed.
 To address this issue we use negative binomial regressions, which can better fit non-negative, overdispersed data (M. E. Brooks et al., 2017; Smithson & Merkle, 2013).
 There were also many cases of zero minutes of TCDS across the clips—for example, this often occurred in the randomly sampled clips when the child was sleeping in a quiet area.
 To handle this additional distributional characteristic of the data, we added a zero-inflation model to TCDS analysis which, in addition to the count model of TCDS (e.g., testing effects of age on the input rate), creates a binary model to evaluate the likelihood of TCDS being used at all.
-More conventional, gaussian linear mixed-effects regressions with log-transformed dependent variables are available in the Supplementary Materials.
-The results of those alternative models are qualitatively similar to what we report here.
+More conventional, gaussian linear mixed-effects regressions with log-transformed dependent variables are provided in the Supplementary Materials, but are qualitatively similar to what we report here.

 Results